Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Senin, 28 April 2025 21.33.25 UTC
+- WIB: Senin, 28 April 2025 22.29.42 UTC
-- WITA: Senin, 28 April 2025 22.33.25 UTC
+- WITA: Senin, 28 April 2025 23.29.42 UTC
-- WIT: Senin, 28 April 2025 23.33.25 UTC
+- WIT: Selasa, 29 April 2025 00.29.42 UTC

 Kutipan Inspiratif:
-"A stranger stabs you in the front, a friend stabs you in the back, a boyfriend stabs you in the heart, but best friends only poke each other with straws."
+"I failed in some subjects in exam, but my friend passed in all.
+Now he is an engineer in microsoft and i am the owner of microsoft."

-Kategori: friendship
+Kategori: inspirational